 The goal is to help you define what’s important to you and your family so you can accomplish whatever you want out of life, to fulfill what God has called you to do, and who He has called you to be!

-Why a Family Mission Statement is Important
+Why Do You Need a Family Mission Statement?

 The best part about having a clear Family Mission Statement is that you can come back to it when you’re having a problem or a question.
+When you’re making decisions, it’s so much easier to refer back to your family mission statement, and weigh the choice against your values.

-Here are three reasons why you should write out a Family Mission Statement for your family.
+Here are three reasons why you should write out a Family Mission Statement for your family:

-1. There are so Many Activities Offered
+1. There are so many activities offered.

 Let’s say I’m trying to decide whether to let my son sign up for basketball.
 First, the commitment has to pass through our mission statement: